jhannah/jays.net/2023UK/index.md

 Ireland

-* Fota wildlife Park (on map)
-* Northern Lights viewing at Maulin Head (on map)
 * Caber toss?
   * Mom's research: Highland Games on May 28, but we're at the Hannay Clan stuff...
-* See [The Irish House Party](https://theirishhouseparty.com/) perform - dinner & show in Dublin (on map)
-* Giant’s Causeway (on map)
-* Carrick-a-Rede Rope Bridge (on map)

 Scotland

-* Great Scenic Rail Journey - West Highland Line near Loch Lomond & Trossachs National Park (1 version is on schedule above)
 * [Auchindrain](http://www.auchindrain.org.uk) (historic common live village) - this is on our map.
 It's way up on the train line we're taking NW, but we won't see it under the current schedule so we'd have to rework if we're motivated to see this.
 * [Skara Brae](https://www.historicenvironment.scot/visit-a-place/places/skara-brae/) (prehistoric village archeological sight) - on our map.
 Holy crap this is WAAAAY up north so we'd have to want to see this REALLY BAD and take several days to get up there.